fhildeb/validator-income-reporter/README.md

 - 💰 Daily positive coin deltas from withdrawal listings and miner records
 - 💯 Validator reward counter for withdrawal listings and block records
 - 📈 Historical median prices for daily earned income
-- 🧾 Daily, monthly, and yearly income metrics
+- 🧾 Daily, monthly, and yearly income in crypto and FIAT

 ## Costs